[Updated 20/11/25]

 Built in 1912, when plots were cheap, there was a flurry of building at this time, as Cheung Chau offered all the benefits of the Peak (exclusivity, cool breezes and views) for a fraction of the cost.
 Cheung Chau actually had its own Peak!

-The house was sturdily built of locally quarried granite stone, with a tiled timber roof, reinforced against the typhoon season with a concrete course, set about 170 feet above sea level.
+The house was sturdily built with large blocks of locally quarried granite, with a tiled timber roof, reinforced against the typhoon season with a concrete course, set about 170 feet above sea level.
 It was south-facing to catch the sun, with great views of islands to the south.
 Servants' quarters were at the rear.

 During the war, these houses were stripped of all wood by locals and bombed by the Japanese due to being western-owned.